SangyeopYeo/SangyeopYeo/README.md

 Even if we model the world excellently, if only a few people can benefit from it, it cannot reach its true value.
 Therefore, I am also deeply interested in personalized generative models.
 In particular, my research focuses on computationally efficient and data-efficient generative models to address the cost challenges that pose significant barriers to personalization.
 Lightweight generative models and few-shot generation enable generative models to perform well in personal environments where computational resources and data are limited.

-If you have a question about me, you can freely ask me anytime.
+If you have any questions about me, feel free to ask anytime.

 ## Curriculum Vitae
 [Curriculum Vitae](https://sangyeopyeo.github.io/assets/cv/Curriculum_Vitae.pdf)